mhewedy/viper/README.md

 # viper
 ### The smart Virtual Machines manager

 Create, control and connect to VirtualBox VM instances.
-*tested on mac and linux*

 ----

 ## Prerequisites